 Arizona taxes real property annually, based on limited property value and the property’s use.
 Different property uses have different assessment ratios.
 For example, residential real property, both owner-occupied and non-owner occupied, is assessed at 10 percent of total value.
 Arizona exempts widows, widowers, and disabled people with limited income from property taxes.
 Seniors can freeze property value by application, based on age and average annual income over a three-year period.

 By state law, Nevada real property must be reassessed at least once every five years.
-However, the individual counties calculate the taxable value of real property, including improvements, each July 1.
+However, the individual counties calculate the assessed value of real property, including improvements, each July 1.
 It is calculated based on the taxable value of the real property, which is the cash value of the land and replacement cost of all buildings, minus depreciation of 1.5 percent per year since construction.
 Change in ownership does not require reassessment.
 Assessed value is equal to 35 percent of the taxable value.
 Particular tax rates are based on the tax district where the real property is located, but cannot exceed $3.64 per $100 of assessed value.

 Oregon counties assess real property each year.
 That assessment generally results in two values– real estate market value and a tax assessed value.
 An owner is generally taxed on the assessed value.
 That value cannot change by more than 3 percent per year.
 There is no mandatory reassessment when change of ownership occurs.
 Low income seniors may defer property taxes.